vitorz/pastebin/README.md

 ## 🔐 Security

 - HTTPS is always enforced (self-signed certificate will be generated if not present)
+- Regarding the content view URLs: the sensitive information (a randomly generated 4-character content identifier) is stored in the fragment identifier (after the #) of the URL.
+This part remains client-side and is not included in HTTP GET requests to the server.
 - No persistence: content lives only in memory
 - No authentication or login
 - Intended for **trusted, local network use only**